NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 ~~~

 Previously, the recommended algorithm to compute the Client Cookie included
-Client IP Address as an input to a hashing function.
+Client IP address as an input to a hashing function.
 However, when implementing
 the DNS Cookies, several DNS vendors found impractical to include the Client IP
 as the Client Cookie is typically computed before the Client IP address is
 known.
 Therefore, the requirement to put Client IP address as input was
 removed.

 However, for privacy reasons, in order to prevent tracking of devices across
-links and to not circumvent IPv6 Privacy Extensions [@RFC4941], Clients MUST
+links and to not circumvent IPv6 Privacy Extensions [@RFC4941], clients MUST
 NOT re-use a Client or Server Cookie after the Client IP address has changed.

 One way to satisfy this requirement for non-re-use is to register the Client IP
 address alongside the Server Cookie when it receives the Server Cookie.
 In
-subsequent queries to the Server with that Server Cookie, the socket MUST be
+subsequent queries to the server with that Server Cookie, the socket MUST be
 bound to the Client IP address that was also used (and registered) when it
 received the Server Cookie.
 Failure to bind MUST then result in a new Client
 Cookie.